howardroark/TemplateView/README.md

 The extension aims to offer template designers more control over user experience while staying outside of the core codebase.
 It is built around the use of inline templates as a means of efficient prototyping.
-The template sandbox offers just enough logic to set up the various UI states that an app may require.
+The default template engine is [Nunjucks][8] which offers a great sandbox with just enough logic to set up the various UI states that an app may require.

-Much like how React works with a virtual dom to allow for this, TemplateView works with [morphdom][8] to accomplish DOM diffing.
+Much like how React works with a virtual dom to allow for this, TemplateView works with [morphdom][9] to accomplish DOM diffing.

 > Note: This is still experimental, but that also means you can help make it better!

-You can find an example "todomvc" app [here][9].
+You can find an example "todomvc" app [here][10].

 ### Install